ibm-cloud-architecture/cloudpak-for-applications/README.md

 The result will be:
 - `service` listening on ports `9080`, `9443` and `9082`
 - `route` to expose the `9443` port externally
-- `DeploymentConfig` to host the WebSphere Liberty container.
+- `DeploymentConfig` to host the Open Liberty container.
 The deployment config will wait for a `docker image` to be loaded in to the `ImageStream` by the Jenkins pipeline.

 Issue the following commands to create the applications from the template: